• Skip to primary navigation

 • Sugar - I use a combination of caster sugar and light brown sugar which gives the brownies the best fudgy texture.

-• Vanilla Extract - use a good quality extract and NOT essence.
+• Vanilla Extract - use a good quality extract and not essence.

 • Flour - white plain flour is best for these brownies.